AlexaH88/gamer-guild/README.md

 ### ***User Stories***

-- The User Stories for this project were created with [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), and can be found here: [Portfolio Project 5](https://github.com/users/AlexaH88/projects/5)
+- The User Stories for this project were created with [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), and can be found [here](https://github.com/users/AlexaH88/projects/5).

 - The User Stories were organised by must haves, should haves, and could haves, and allocated to appropriate weekly sprints, covering a period of 5 weeks total.
 ![User Stories Sprint Chart](./docs/readme/images/ux/user_stories_sprints.png)